Systematic exploration of triply heavy tetraquarks: spectroscopic and decay characteristics: Hamiltonian and wave functions

 \subsection{The wave functions}

 The total wave function consists of four parts: the spatial part, flavor part, color part, and spin part.

-In the flavor part, the triply charmed (triply bottom) tetraquark systems under investigation include four different flavor configurations: $cc\bar{c}\bar{n}$, $cc\bar{c}\bar{s}$, $bb\bar{b}\bar{n}$, and $bb\bar{b}\bar{s}$ ($n=u,d$).
+In the flavor part, the investigated triply-charmed (triply-bottom) tetraquark systems correspond to four distinct flavor configurations: $cc\bar{c}\bar{n}$, $cc\bar{c}\bar{s}$, $bb\bar{b}\bar{n}$, and $bb\bar{b}\bar{s}$ ($n=u,d$).
 Since the first two quarks in the above configurations are identical, we adopt a diquark-antidiquark picture to analyze these tetraquark systems, which facilitates the discussion of the constraints imposed by the Pauli principle.

 In the color part, the color wave functions are analyzed using SU(3) group theory.
 Meanwhile, due to the requirement of color confinement, the color wave function must be a color singlet.
-In the diquark-antidiquark picture, the color decomposition proceeds as:
+In the diquark-antidiquark picture, the color decomposition reads:

 Based on this, we obtain two types of color-singlet states:

 In the notation $|(QQ)^{\rm color_{1}}(\bar{Q}\bar{q})^{\rm color_{2}}\rangle$, the $\rm color_{1}$ and $\rm color_{2}$ denote the color representations of the diquark $(QQ)$ and the antidiquark $(\bar{Q}\bar{q})$, respectively.